LGBT*IQA Students & Education Abroad

 - U.S. State Department LGBTI Travel & Safety Information.

-- USF’s LGBT Student Guide for Education Abroad: an extensive country guide that lists safety risks and acceptance rates for various study abroad destinations.
+- USF’s LGBT Student Guide for Education Abroad: an extensive country guide that lists safety risks and acceptance rates for various education abroad destinations.

 - Go Abroad’s LGBT Study Abroad Guide.